 – Meaningfully engage with the community and build a sense of trust around vaccination efforts to increase vaccine acceptance.

 – Provide staff and resource tables at vaccine clinics; involving organizations that are trusted messengers in the community.
-Some examples include distribution of resources, paid sick leave, food accessibility, immigrant rights, emergency financial assistance, vaccine information, testing options, information on the CURA project and others as needed)
+Some examples include distribution of resources, paid sick leave, food accessibility, immigrant rights, emergency financial assistance, vaccine information, testing options and others as needed.)

 A vaccination site should include bi/multi-lingual teams who can assist individuals in their preferred language; and bi/multi-lingual and bi/multi-cultural staff who can support the process of registration, vaccine implementation and overall process.